fsanzl/silabeador/README.md

 Secondly, consonant clusters are divided considering whether their components are separable and joined to the neighbour nuclei in coda or onset accordingly.

-The method ''Syllabification()'' accepts the following arguments: ''word'', ''exceptions'', ''ipa'', and ''h''.
+The method *Syllabification()* accepts the following arguments: *word*, *exceptions*, *ipa*, and *h*.
 Only the first one is compulsory, as the method requires a word to parse.
-The default value of 'exceptions'' is ''True'' and tells whethet the exceptions file should be used.
-The others' value is ''False''.
-If a IPA transcription instead is used, ''ipa'' should be ''True'' to achieve optimal results.
-The flag 'h' marks the behaviour when parsing a cluster ''V-C-<h>-V''.
-The default division would be ''VC <h>V'' (''en-hies-to'').
-If ''h' is ''True'', the division would be ''V C<h>V'' (''e-nhies-to'').
+The default value of *exceptions* is *True* and tells whethet the exceptions file should be used.
+The others' value is *False*.
+If a IPA transcription instead is used, *ipa* should be *True* to achieve optimal results.
+The flag *h* marks the behaviour when parsing a cluster *V-C-\<h\>-V*.
+The default division would be *VC \<h\>V* (*en-hies-to*).
+If *h* is *True*, the division would be *V C\<h\>V* (*e-nhies-to*).

 ### Prosodic stress

 Prosodic stress detection follows the Spanish rules described by the Real Academia ("tilde").
 Proparoxytone words are always orthographically signalled with an acute accent on the nucleic vowel of the antepenultimate syllable.
 Paroxytones are not marked unless the word ends with *n*, *s* or vowel, in which case they have an acute accent on the nucleic vowel of the penultimate syllable.
 Oxytone words are only marked if they end in *n*, *s* or vowel with an acute accent on the nucleic vowel of the last syllable.
+If there is a word without orthographic accent and a recognisable Latin inflection that not appears in Spanish, the prosodic stress is determined according to the latin rules if the quantity of the penultimate syllable can be guessed from the orthography.
+Otherwise, it tries to guess with the orthographic information available.

 ### Exceptions to the diphthong rules